szabgab/slides/devops/intro.md

 I II III IV V VI VII VIII IX X
 In the next round write the same ones down but this time start by writing down the first value of each, then the second value of each.

+## Lead time
+{id: lead-time}

+* Time to complete a task from requirement to use by client.
+* Lead tine: from time of check-in till use of the code.
+* Reduce WIP: Kanban board can be used.
+* Reduce batch size.